Skip to content

 FETO’s business empire, at least in Türkiye, would completely collapse after the 2016 coup attempt.

-Lonesome war against the Gulenists
+Lonesome war against Gulenists

-In a democratic struggle in the 1990s, the long oppressed conservative segment of the society came together eventually under one bloc to unseat a mixture of dysfunctional coalition governments and secularist military conducting coups.
+In a democratic struggle in the 1990s, the long-oppressed conservative segment of the society came together eventually under one bloc to unseat a mixture of dysfunctional coalition governments and secularist military conducting coups.

 Yet as they amassed power the differences within the conservatives quickly emerged – including a power struggle between FETO and the ruling Justice and Development Party (AK Party).
 FETO operatives tried to get the bureaucracy to implement its own policies.

 After identifying secular elements within the military, media and academia as obstacles, FETO began its efforts to eliminate these groups.
-Highly controversial judicial cases included the Ergenekon and Sledgehammer Trials that dominated the period between 2008 and 2014.
+Highly controversial judicial cases included the Ergenekon and Sledgehammer trials that dominated the period between 2008 and 2014.

 FETO orchestrated conspiracies during these trials, victimizing hundreds.
 Their media outlets acted as mouthpieces, manipulating public perception during these trials, which were framed as an effort to settle scores with alleged secular coup plotters.

-Hundreds of journalists, soldiers, academics, and businesspeople were arrested.
+Hundreds of journalists, soldiers, academics and businesspeople were arrested.

 These events marked the beginning of the openly public confrontation between the ruling AK Party government and FETO.

 The final stage of this power struggle culminated in the failed coup attempt of July 15, 2016, during which over 250 Turkish citizens were killed.
-The movement had overestimated its power and influence over Turkish bureaucracy.
+The movement had overestimated its power and influence over the Turkish bureaucracy.

 Since then, Türkiye has recognized FETO as a terrorist organization with roughly 20,000 remaining in prison over coup plot affiliation.

-An encrypted and password protected digital messaging platform called ByLock available on android and apple systems, prior to the coup with 600,000 users, was used as FETO’s main messaging platform.
+An encrypted and password-protected digital messaging platform called ByLock available on Android and Apple systems, prior to the coup with 600,000 users, was used as FETO’s main messaging platform.

-Both the capture of FETO members and the hacking of the ByLock messaging platform by Turkish intelligence were crucial in collapsing the movements structure domestically.
+The capture of FETO members and the hacking of the ByLock messaging platform by Turkish intelligence were both crucial in dismantling the movement’s structure within the country.

 In 1999, Gulen’s alleged health reasons caused his quick relocation to a secluded mansion complex in rural Pennsylvania.
 He passed away in exile.

-Despite countless extradition requests following the 2016 coup attempt and both U.S.-Türkiye enacting a “Extradition Treaty and Mutual Legal Assistance Agreement”, Gulen was never overturned.
+Despite countless extradition requests following the 2016 coup attempt and both U.S.-Türkiye enacting an “Extradition Treaty and Mutual Legal Assistance Agreement”, Gulen was never overturned.
+This situation drew significant criticism, with claims that the U.S. has not fulfilled its obligations despite Türkiye’s requests.

-This entire ordeal caused a complete reassessment of Turkish security apparatus, with partial diversification away from NATO weapons, signing a deal with Russia to procure S-400 air defense systems in 2017.
+This entire ordeal caused a complete reassessment of the Turkish security apparatus, with partial diversification away from NATO weapons, signing a deal with Russia to procure S-400 air defense systems in 2017.

-Leaked emails made it apparent that Foundation for Defense of Democracies (FDD) in Washington was also involved in the coup.
+Leaked emails made it apparent that the Foundation for Defense of Democracies (FDD) in Washington was also involved in the coup.
+Another minor stakeholder was the United Arab Emirates (UAE).
+Flight records of Gulenists indicated flying in and out of Emirati airports.

-Ties would patch with Abu Dhabi as the red-carpet was rolled out in July 2023 during President Erdogan’s visit which marked the signing of major bilateral agreements, including economic.
+Ties would patch with Abu Dhabi as the red carpet was rolled out in July 2023 during President Erdogan’s visit which marked the signing of major bilateral agreements, including economic.

 Ankara formally requested the extradition of FETO members from Western allies but to no avail.